kubernetes/community/governance.md

-  create/delete labels and milestones); technically can lgtm any PR and cause it to be merged by the submit queue; expected to review PRs, fix bugs, maintain and improve health and quality of the project, provide user support, mentor and guide approvers, reviewers, and other contributors; on project for at least 1 year
+  create/delete labels and milestones); technically can lgtm any PR and cause it to be merged by the submit queue; expected to review PRs, fix bugs, maintain and improve health and quality of the project, provide user support, mentor and guide approvers, reviewers, and other contributors; approver for some part of the codebase for at least 3 months; on project for at least 1 year
 - **Project Approvers**: approver in [top-level OWNERS file in kubernetes repo](https://github.com/kubernetes/kubernetes/blob/master/OWNERS);
   de-facto project decision makers; technically can approve virtually any PRs; can sponsor incubator repos